Aluminium Scaffold TowerAluminium Scaffold Tower

 Do not use it for

-Generalising NSW enforcement data into a complete national defect rate or a brand-specific quality score.
+Generalising NSW campaign findings into a direct defect-rate baseline for compact mobile towers or into a brand-specific quality score.

 Open Source